glennhenry/cs-notes/docs/data-structures-and-algorithms/12-sorting/sorting.md

 Bubble sort is a very simple and intuitive sorting algorithm, it sorts elements by comparing each of them and swap them if they are in the wrong order.

-Here is the pseudocode for bubble sort :
+Here is the pseudocode for bubble sort:

 ```
 procedure BubbleSort(A: list)
-    n := length(A)
+    n:= length(A)

     for i from 0 to n-2 do
         for j from 0 to n-i-2 do